djeneral0/MTN-Integration/README.md

 # Subscriptions
 Developers are issued a Primary Key and Secondary Key for every product.Both primary and secondary Subscription key provides access to the API.
 Without one of them a developer cannot access any of the APIs.
 Subscriptions are stored under the user profile and have no expiry.

+# Generation of of unique UUID Version 4
+Generate UUID version 4 to use in the generation of API User And API Key

-# generation of API User and API Key
+# Generation of API User and API Key
 There are two credentials used in the Open API.
 * Subscription Key
 * API User and API Key for Oauth 2.0